 We recommend spending some time creating some key criteria for what you are looking for in an ideal retail partner.

-I hope you find these insights useful as you make plans for the second half of 2020.
+I hope you find these insights useful as you plan your retail strategy.